 To nominate someone for the CERi Award:

-- Assemble a complete nomination package, then
+- Assemble a complete nomination package in one PDF document

 - Send the completed package by email to Joanna Habdank, Program Manager at SFU's Community-Engaged Research Initiative (firstname.lastname@example.org).
 In the email subject line please include 'CER Award Nomination'.